rwendell/melee-notes/Game Knowledge/Tech Skill.md

-# Jump out of Shine
-3 Frame jump out after hit with shine
 # JC Shine
-Cancel your vertical momentum and immediately enter a shine
+Cancel your vertical momentum and immediately enter a shine.
+Good for mix-ups and recovery
 # Dash JC Shine
 moving shine out of dash
 # Shield Drop Shine